choderalab/ensembler/README.md

 Further scripts can be used to package and compress the results, ready for transfer or for set-up on the Folding@Home distributed computing platform.

+The scripts have been parallelized with MPI where useful.
+Furthermore, the MD refinement steps use the OpenMM simulation package, which has particularly high performance on GPUs.

 Dependencies
 ------------